1996 United States Senate election in Virginia: Analysis

 Mark Warner lost the parts of the state that are outside the three largest metropolitan areas, 51%-49%, a very impressive result for a Democrat in this heavily Republican territory.
 However, John Warner's strength among moderates enabled him to carry Northern Virginia 55%-45%, which led to him winning the general election 52%-47%.
 This was the closest reelection margin of John Warner's career.

-Aftermath

 In 2002, John Warner was reelected with no Democratic challenger, defeating independent candidate Spannaus by a wide margin.
 He declined to run for re-election in 2008.

 In 2001, Mark Warner was elected Governor, serving from 2002 to 2006.
 He left office with a high approval rating and many believed he was a potential candidate for the 2008 presidential election.
-After declining to run, he was mentioned as a potential vice presidential nominee.
-However, John Warner retired in 2008, and Mark Warner won the open Senate seat.
+After declining to run, John Warner was mentioned as a potential vice presidential nominee.
+However, John Warner retired in 2008, allowing Mark Warner to win the open Senate seat.
 John Warner would later endorse Mark Warner in his successful reelection campaigns in 2014 and 2020.
 This is the only time that Mark Warner lost an election in Virginia.